Jamie956/Jamie956.github.io/post/java.md

     `if (this == otherObject) return true;`

     This statement is just an optimization.
 In practice, this is a common case.
-It is much cheaper to check for identity than to compare the felds.
+It is much cheaper to check for identity than to compare the fields.

   - Test whether otherObject is null and return false if it is.
 This test is required.